 The purpose of the cryogenic demonstration is to test the seals and use updated, “kinder and gentler” loading procedures of the supercold propellant, which is what the rocket would experience on launch day.

 The kinder and gentler loading procedure is to minimize pressure spikes and thermal spikes witnessed during prior launch attempts.
-To achieve this, the team will slowly bring up the pressure on the liquid hydrogen storage tank.
-The slower procedure is estimated to add no more than 30 minutes to the process, Parsons said.

 Preparing for launch

 The Artemis team is receiving daily briefings about Hurricane Fiona in case it has any impact on whether or not the rocket stack needs to be rolled back into the Vehicle Assembly Building at the Kennedy Space Center, a process that can take three days.

 If Artemis I launches on September 27, it would go on a 39-day mission and return to Earth on November 5.
 Another backup launch date is possible on October 2.
 While these launch dates are recommended by NASA, the team ultimately depends on a decision by the US Space Force, which would need to issue a waiver for the launch.

 The US Space Force, an arm of the military, still oversees all rocket launches from the United States’ East Coast, including NASA’s Florida launch site, and that area is known as the Eastern Range.

 The officials at the range are tasked with making sure there’s no risk to people or property with any launch attempt.